DIY and Crafts

 Materials Required:

-Sponge roller, pink paint, pipe cleaners, googly eyes, glue, scissors.
+Sponge roller, pink paint, pipe cleaners, googly eyes, glue, and scissors.

 Procedure: